 For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
-If this is the case, the recoverable amount is determined for the cash-generating unit ("CGU") to which the asset belongs.
+If this is the case, the recoverable amount is determined for the CGU to which the asset belongs.